ISA-tools/isa-specs/source/abstract-model.rst

 An Ontology Annotation SHOULD record the following:

-:Term Accession Number: The accession number from the Ontology Source associated with the selected term.
+:Accession Number: The accession number from the Ontology Source associated with the selected term.

 Ontology Source
 ===============